Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## Bootloader.
 Here is a little choose your own adventure bit for this install guide.
 There are two commonly boot loaders that people tend to install.
 Choose the one you prefer and forget about the other one.

+GRand Unified Bootloader / GRUB.
+(Easy Mode)<br>
+This bootloader is the most common across most distro's and has the most documentation.
+It is also the most customisable.<br>

+rEFInd.
+(Medium Mode)<br>
+This bootloader was originally designed for dualbooting mac but has been improved to have many more.
+This is what I would recommend if your trying to dualboot windows for some reason (i'm not helping with actually setting up windows dualboot).

 Systemd-Boot.
 (Hard Mode)<br>
 This bootloader is what I would recommended you as the packages are preinstalled onto system during install.

-GRand Unified Bootloader / GRUB.
-(Easy Mode)<br>
-This bootloader is the most common across most distro's and has the most documentation.<br>

-If you chose to install GRUB then ONLY do 15a.<br>
+If you chose to install GRUB then ONLY do 12a.<br>
+If you chose to install rEFInd then ONLY do 12b.<br>
-If you chose to install Systemd-Boot then ONLY do 15b.
+If you chose to install Systemd-Boot then ONLY do 12c.

 ### 12a.
 GRUB.
 (Linux dual boot/Easy Mode)
 a.
 Run `pacman -S grub efibootmgr` to install the necessary packages.<br>
 b.
 Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to inject and install GRUB to your system.<br>
 c.
 Run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files.

-### 12b.
+### 12b. rEFInd.
+(Medium Mode)
+a.
+Run `pacman -S refind` to install the necessary packages.<br>
+b.
+Run `refind-install` to inject and install rEFInd to your system.

+### 12c.
 Systemd-Boot.
 (Requires manual entries/Hard Mode)
 a.
 Run `ls /sys/firmware/efi/efivars` to verify if the efi firmware is mounted and installed.<br>
 b.
 Run `bootctl install` to inject and install Systemd-Boot to your system.<br>
 c.
 Run `systemctl enable systemd-boot-update.service` to enable the updater script.<br>